Why ID Work is the next exciting young startup to watch

 “We are a long way from success,” says Folawiyo.
 There is still a lot that they want to achieve, he says.
 “I would hope to answer this question three to five years down the line,” he says.
 Right now they are obsessed with making a great product that solves a real problem unique to their environment, he says.

-They are dealing with the challenges of working in a fast moving environment – plenty of startups recognising opportunities that the home construction industry offers.
+They are dealing with the challenges of working in a fast-moving environment – plenty of startups recognise opportunities that the home construction industry offers.

 Keeping on top of resources has been a big hurdle from a financial and human perspective.
 It requires pretty good planning and creativity when things go off plan.
 “There is no substitute for getting things done.”